 Emergencies are never a welcome surprise, but you have to be prepared to handle them nonetheless.
-When it comes to dental emergencies, you want to be fully informed on the best ways to alleviate pain and minimize additional damage until you can get to the emergency room or your dentist’s office.
+When it comes to dental a emergency, you want to be fully informed on the best ways to alleviate pain and minimize additional damage until you can get to the emergency room or your dentist’s office.
 Here are the techniques you can keep in your back pocket at all times.

 If A Tooth Gets Knocked Out